Nonlocal basis pursuit: Nonlocal optimal design of conductive domains in the vanishing material limit: Introduction

 Note that~\eqref{eq:limiting_local_dual_rig} amounts to finding a sparse solution, as given by the smallest possible non-smooth sparsity encouraging norm \(|q|(\cl\O)\), to an underdetermined system of linear equations \(\Divx q = F\).
 From this perspective~\eqref{eq:limiting_local_dual_rig} is a basis pursuit problem~\cite{boyd2004convex}.
 Problems of this class are well known in the context of robustly recovering sparse solutions in many applied scientific disciplines.
 We refer the interested reader to ``LASSO'' (least absolute shrinkage and selection operator) methods in statistics~\cite{santosa1986linear,tibshirani1996regression}, robust denoising of images~\cite{chambolle2011first}, or sparse filtering in compressed sensing~\cite{davenport2013fundamentals}.

 As we shall recall in Section~\ref{subsec:lvan} and~\ref{sec:analysis_loc}, problem~\eqref{eq:limiting_local_dual_rig} arises naturally as a limit of problems of optimally distributing conductive material in \(\Omega\), when the amount of available material is driven to zero, which is a well known fact in the existing literature~\cite{strang1983hencky,bendsoe1993michell,allaire1993optimal,bouchitte2001characterization, bouchitte2008michell,Olbermann2017,babadjian2021shape, bendsoe2013topology,cherkaev2012variational,allaire2012shape}.
 With such an interpretation, each \(q\in \cM\) solving~\eqref{eq:limiting_local_dual_rig} is a limiting heat flux, from which approximately optimal conductivity distributions corresponding to vanishingly small but positive material amounts can be easily reconstructed.
 The possibility of such a reconstruction explains the continuing interest in~\eqref{eq:limiting_local_dual_rig}, and even more so in its linear elasticity ``cousin,'' both within engineering and applied mathematics communities.
+One can go as far as to say that this is one of the most important open problems in the area of optimal design nowadays, whose efficient solution would lead to a method for computing lines of principal action in optimal elastic structures.
+All this motivates us to look at a novel nonlocal approach to this important problem.

 The main objective of this study is to derive a natural nonlocal analogue of the basis pursuit problem~\eqref{eq:limiting_local_dual_rig} by computing a vanishing material limit for a family of recently introduced nonlocal optimal design problems for scalar diffusion, see~\cite{andres2015nonlocal,andres2015type,andres2017convergence,AnMuRo19,evgrafov2019non,AnMuRo21,eb2021}.
 We will also study the relation of this limiting nonlocal problem with its local analogue~\eqref{eq:limiting_local_dual_rig}, as the parameter quantifying the nonlocality of the problem, called nonlocal horizon, is driven to zero.